Homebound and disability services

 Can I get the materials I want?

 Every effort will be made to pull requested materials.
 If requested materials are unavailable, selections will be made based on your reading preferences.
-Due to demand, materials must be in the library system at least 6 months before being pulled for a Books for the Homebound patron.

 Once a month on a regular schedule you will receive a delivery and your previous month's materials will be picked up and returned to the library.